emacsmirror/ob-aider/README.md

-# ob-aider
+# ob-aider.el

 An Org Babel library for sending prompts to an already running Aider.el comint buffer directly from Org mode source blocks.

 ## Overview

-`ob-aider` allows you to interact with [aider.el](https://github.com/tninja/aider.el) directly from Org mode documents.
+`ob-aider.el` allows you to interact with [aider.el](https://github.com/tninja/aider.el) directly from Org mode documents.
 This enables you to:

 - Document your AI-assisted coding sessions in Org mode
 - Send prompts to Aider from within your Org documents